veillette/physics-book/contents/ch31NuclearRadioactivity.md

 emitted.
 Eventually, three types were distinguished and named **alpha** $$\left(
 \alpha \right) $$ ,
 **beta** $$\left(\beta \right) $$ , and **gamma** $$\left(\gamma \right) $$ ,
-because, like x-rays, their identities were initially unknown. [[Figure 2]](#Figure2) shows what happens if the rays are passed through a magnetic field.
+because, like X-rays, their identities were initially unknown. [[Figure 2]](#Figure2) shows what happens if the rays are passed through a magnetic field.
 The $$\gamma $$ s are unaffected, while the $$\alpha
 $$ s and $$\beta $$ s are deflected in opposite directions, indicating the